ThreatConnect-Inc/tcex/docs/src/module_ti.rst

 ------------------
 To retrieve all Groups with a specific Tag from the ThreatConnect REST API, the Tag name can be provided to the ``tag()`` method.
 Once the Tag object is initialized, the ``groups()`` method retrieves all Groups with that Tag and allows pagination over them.

-The example below retrieves all Groups of type Adversary.
+The example below retrieves all Groups with a group of Crimeware.

 .. code-block:: python
     :linenos: